yousefalatari/ma1sd/docs/concepts.md

 ### 3PID session
 The fact to validate a 3PID (email, phone number, etc.) via the introduction of a token which was sent to the 3PID address.

-## mxisd
+## ma1sd
-The following concepts are specific to mxisd.
+The following concepts are specific to ma1sd.

 ### Identity store
 Where your user accounts and 3PID mappings are stored.

-mxisd itself **DOES NOT STORE** user accounts or 3PID mappings.
+ma1sd itself **DOES NOT STORE** user accounts or 3PID mappings.